Frequently Asked Questions

 You will need two references.
 These can come from professors, teachers, clergymen, or employers.
 Recommendations forms are emailed directly to the references once the student's application is submitted.
 All recommendations are due by the application deadline in order to be considered.
 Students who re-apply must obtain new recommendations.

-The program is very competitive.
+The sequence is very competitive.
 There are generally 100 - 125 applications per admission cycle.

 The average GPA is a 3.5 for acceptance.
 (This means that we have accepted higher and lower).
 To be competitive you will also need to have relevant experience in the helping field (social work, tutoring, volunteering, etc.).
 Past experience in healthcare with patient contact experience is desirable.

-Yes, Kent State offers two different programs for students seeking evening and weekend options: the University Hospitals (UH) Cohort and an Evening/Weekend cohort on the Kent Campus.
+Yes, Kent State offers two different cohort sequences for students seeking evening and weekend options: the University Hospitals (Weekend) Cohort and the Summa (Evening/Weekend) cohort on the Kent Campus.

 Similar to the UH Cohort, this cohort admits 20 students once every other year.
 Classes meet Monday and Wednesday evenings from 5:00-9:00pm at the Kent Campus with clinical on Saturday.
 Saturday clinicals are held at Summa Health Systems in Akron, OH.
 Some semesters will also require clinical work on Friday and/or Sunday.
-The next Evening/Weekend cohort (five semester option) will begin in the Fall of 2014.
+The next Summa Cohort (five semester option) will begin in the Fall of 2016.

 Changes occur on a yearly basis, please visit our Tuition & Costs page.